emilyjspencer/emilyjspencer/README.md

 ## Education:

 **Makers Academy**
-* 16 weeks extremely intensive coding bootamp aimed at individuals from non-tech backgrounds.
+* 16 weeks extremely intensive coding bootcamp aimed at individuals from non-tech backgrounds.
 Many grads have non-STEM degrees and have gone on to achieve great success in their careers in development (and beyond).
 * OOP, MVC, OOD,
 * Ruby, Rails
 * JavaScript